We are Cultpunks.

 The worst of fundamentalism imposes xenophobia, authoritarianism and mass-market delusion.

-Cultpunk offers open-source spiritualityserious play with the Big Questions and the creative, psychotech-savvy human’s path to Prophet.
+Cultpunk offers open-source spirituality, serious play with the Big Questions and the creative, psychotech-savvy human’s path to Prophet.
 Communities, mythologies, rituals, shared values and opportunities for altruism are all on the table.

-If a new religion begins with the understanding that it’s a work of art – and takes that art, not literally, but seriously – then it’s free to draw inspiration from all kinds of sources, including others works of art/media, without descending into superstition (or the other classic negatives of “culty cults”).
+If a new religion begins with the understanding that it’s a work of art – and takes that art, not literally, but seriously – then it’s free to draw inspiration from all kinds of sources, including other works of art/media, without descending into superstition (or the other classic negatives of “culty cults”).
 The experience of creating the religion inoculates against fundamentalist propaganda, because the creator so intimately understands how the propaganda sausage is made.

 We’re inspired by a panoply of creative works on the themes of religion, occult orders, radical spiritualities and embodied philosophies.
-These works exist across multiple genres from science fictionfantasy and horror to social realism, via media including short stories, novels, movies, TV shows, games, fashion, music, visual arts and performing arts.
+These works exist across multiple genres from science fiction, fantasy and horror to social realism, via media including short stories, novels, movies, TV shows, games, fashion, music, visual arts and performing arts.

-We also study real cults and new religious movements, especially those rare few invented religions (allowing that all religions are, in fact, “invented”) that acknowledge the roles of human creativity and imagination in their own mythologies.
+We also study real cults and new religious movements, especially those rare few invented religions (allowing that all religions are, in fact, “invented”) that acknowledge the roles of human creativity and imagination in their invention.
 Many others are useful case-studies in what not to do, re. xenophobia, authoritarianism and delusion.

-Cultpunks understand superstition but are more interested in hyperstitions – significtions that re-enchant reality via the willing suspension of disbelief.
+Cultpunks understand superstition but are more interested in significtions that re-enchant reality via the willing suspension of disbelief.
 We may not take gods and ghosts and magic literally, but we do take them seriously.
 We invent and remix, individualize, extrapolate, fracture and re-make beliefs, aliefs, quasi-beliefs and metabeliefs into DIY Poetic Faiths.

 In this Work, we follow in a weird and proud tradition.